-One of the most critical services that your property manager in Middletown performs is providing a level of separation between the renter and the owner.
-The best practice is for the owner to avoid any direct contact with the tenant.
-Important tip for owners: never share your contact information with the tenant.
+One of the important services that your property manager in Middletown performs is providing a level of separation between the tenant and the rental investor.
+The best practice is for the owner to deny any direct contact with the tenant.
+Important tip for rental investors: never share your contact information with the tenant.

-Tenants in Middletown may ask to break lease provisions, or make other special requests.
-The property management expert knows the lease and knows why the rules are there in the first place.
-A tenant can catch an uniformed owner at a moment of ignorance causing the rental investor to grant a request that is against the rental investor's own interests.
+Renters in Middletown often ask to bend lease provisions, or ask for other special requests.
+The property manager knows the lease and knows why the rules are there.
+A tenant can catch an uniformed owner at a moment of ignorance causing the property owner to grant a request that is counter to the owner's own interests.

 The consequence of giving into what appears to be simple favor can be disastrous.
-Furthermore, once the tenant believes there is an opportunity to appeal, the renter will appeal all matters to the owner, which cost the landlord time and effort.
+Furthermore, once the tenant believes there is a higher authority to appeal to, the renter will appeal all matters to the rental investor, which cost the landlord time and effort.

-Renters will use contact with the property owner to build a personal relationship with the property owner.
-Personal feelings can make it much harder for the property owner to make objective business decisions in a impersonal manner.
-Additionally, the tenant can hound or harass a owner at odd hours or with various requests.
+Renters will use contact with the landlord to build a personal relationship with the property owner.
+Personal feelings can make it much harder for the rental investor to make objective business decisions in a impersonal manner.
+Additionally, the renter can hound or harass a landlord at unreasonable hours or with crazy requests.

-We're paid to be your defend the rental investor's interests.
-It's more difficult to achieve that goal when the renter is going to ask the property owner to overrule our work.
+We're paid to be your protect the property owner's interests.
+It's harder to achieve that goal when the tenant is going to ask the landlord to overrule our work.

-- Before you lease out your investment in Middletown
+- Before you lease out your rental in Middletown

 - Collections and evictions